petite treats: vanilla mango french macarons

 1½ tbsp cornstarch

 1 tsp fresh lemon juice

-Place the berries in a saucepan over medium-high heat.
-Stir in the sugar, cornstarch, and lemon juice.
+Place 1½ cups berries in a saucepan over medium-high heat.
+Stir in the ¼ cup + 2 tbsp sugar, 1½ tbsp cornstarch, and 1 tsp lemon juice.
 Bring to a boil, stirring occasionally, and cook until thickened but still has viscosity.
 It should ooze a little bit when you press it between the two cookies, but shouldn't be so sticky that you have to press hard.
 Remove from heat and cool in the fridge, until you're ready to use it.

 I actually don't like French macarons, because I think they're too sweet with not enough substance, so I have no idea how these tasted, but Britt, Andrew, Anna, and Britt's housemates can attest to their deliciousness.
 I want to try black tea ones.
 Maybe I'll make a milk tea macaron flight, with jasmine and oolong and rose.
 Ooh.
 And maybe ones with fruit puree in the batter, because the plain vanilla ones are so boring.
 If anyone wants to be my next baking partner, let me know.

 French Macaron Experiment No. 06 Notes: they came out pretty well.
 They held up their shape, but they didn't fall as much as I'd have liked (see the first picture how smooth and round they are with the crispy little "feet"?).
 Will keep trying for that perfect Ladurée look.
 Stay tuned.